zry13/RAG-IGBench/README.md

     }
 ]
 ```
-You can download the `images.zip` to get all images.
+You can download the `images.tar.gz` to get all images.
 The images file structure is :
 ```
 INPUT_DIR
     |INPUT_FILE(data.json)